GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/reference/index.md

 When you open the **Color Picker**, the **Eyedropper**
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/WKeaXT922ot9wQjtvwcZ.svg", alt="Eyedropper.", width="20", height="20" %} is on by default.

-The **Eyedropper** {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/WKeaXT922ot9wQjtvwcZ.svg", alt="Eyedropper", width="20", height="20" %} can sample colors both from the page and from anywhere on the screen:
+The **Eyedropper** {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/WKeaXT922ot9wQjtvwcZ.svg", alt="Eyedropper.", width="20", height="20" %} can sample colors both from the page and from anywhere on the screen:

 To pick a color from anywhere on the screen: